code-423n4/2023-07-amphora-findings/data/kaveyjoe-G.md

 - Remove unnecessary events since the code for those events was not provided.

--Use  staticcall for the getValueAt function to avoid unnecessary state changes and reduce gas costs for external calls.
+- Use  staticcall for the getValueAt function to avoid unnecessary state changes and reduce gas costs for external calls.
 Note that staticcall is used since getValueAt is marked as view.

 - Move the initialization of vaultControllerAddress to the constructor.
 Added proper error messages to the require statements for better debugging.